mattywentworth/sunlight-trades/README.md

 Did you just buy shares of Apple?
 In Sunlight Trades, you must log your confidence level in Apple as an investment and your investment thesis at the time of purchase.
 ChatGPT will analyze your thesis and identify strengths and weaknesses of your thesis with a focus on potential psychological pitfalls in your decision-making.

 Fast-forward a few days, a week, or more.
 Did your confidence level change for some reason?
 Maybe Americans are protesting Apple for having so much of their manufacturing overseas.
-Perhapst the price of shares in Apple is falling, and your confidence in the investment has fallen some, but you decide to hold.
+Perhaps the price of shares in Apple is falling, and your confidence in the investment has fallen some, but you decide to hold.
 Update your confidence level and thesis in Sunlight Trades, and see the AI analysis of your updated thesis.

 Maybe you're making sound decisions, and you're reassured.
 Or maybe you're alerted to some weaknesses in your reasoning, and the added perspective convinces you that you should sell instead of hold.